 To avoid chipping or peeling away in later stages when it comes time for finishing touches like glossing finishes with furniture waxes, make sure to give all surfaces – inside AND out-a good degreasing before starting any new project.

 Once you’ve degreased the farmhouse sofa table, you can start painting!

 I used my Rustoleum Chalked Paint “Linen White” to paint the table trim, legs, and lower shelf.
 It took a couple of coats to cover this part of the table completely.

 Step 4: Staining The Table

 For this step, I used my Retique Liquid Wood paint and applied about 2-3 coats to the tabletop.
-Make sure you allow at least a couple of hours of dry time between paint coats.
+Allow at least a couple of hours of dry time between paint coats.

-Once there was enough coverage and it was dry, I moved on to the staining part of this sofa table project.
+Once there was enough coverage and it was dry, I moved on to the next step.
+This was an easy step with the staining part of this sofa table project.

-I really love this paint and stain kit because when I get an opportunity to say no to sanding I light up like a Christmas tree.
+I love this paint and stain kit!
+When I get an opportunity to say no to sanding… I light up like a Christmas tree.

 I applied a couple of layers of stain in long straight strokes across the length of the table where I wanted the grain to flow.
 I used a round sponge for this part to make sure I was applying the stain evenly.